 The Kashmiri are very hospitable people and enjoy entertaining guests over tea.
 Their diet is similar to that of other Indians.
 Wood, dung, and kerosene are the main sources of fuel for cooking.

-The Kashmiri Muslims are convinced that the Bible is wrong because it contradicts the Koran.
+Kashmiri Muslims are convinced the Bible is wrong when it contradicts the Koran.
 Those who convert to Christianity are viewed as immoral, degenerate people; Christians in this region are often persecuted.
 Many Kashmiri have heard of Jesus Christ, but view him merely as a prophet and teacher.

-* Pray that the God will give the Kashmiri believers boldness to share Christ with their own people.
+Pray that the God will give Kashmiri believers boldness to share Christ with their own people.

-* Ask God to deliver the Christians in Kashmir from persecution.
+Ask God to deliver the Christians in Jammu and Kashmir from persecution.

-* Ask God to soften the Kashmiri hearts towards the Gospel of Christ.
+Ask God to soften Kashmiri hearts towards the Gospel of Christ.

-* Ask the Lord to bring forth a triumphant Kashmiri Church for the glory of His name!
+Ask the Lord to bring forth a strong and growing Kashmiri Church for the glory of His name!